Manning Clark: Academic career

 Clark later stated that it was reading the novelists, poets and playwrights during this period such as Joseph Furphy, James McAuley, Douglas Stewart, Henry Lawson, and D.H.
 Lawrence that led to his "discovery of Australia" as he became convinced that the story of Australia had not been properly told by historians, and the Australians had a past to be proud of.
 Clark was also disappointed by the treatment afforded by historians of "dinkum" Australians (i.e. ordinary Australians, so-called because they spoke the "dinkum" variety of English) with their values of mateship, egalitarianism and anti-elitism with the "dinkum" people being portrayed as almost a national disgrace.
-Clark argued it was time for Australian intellectuals to stop treating Great Britain as the model of excellence to which Australians should strive to meet, writing that Australia should be treated as an entity in its own right.
-However, Clark himself was critical of "dinkum" Australians, albeit from another direction as he maintained that values such as mateship were mere "comforters" that helped to make life in colonial Australia with its harsh environment more bearable, and failed to provide a means to fundamentally change society.
+Clark argued it was time for Australian intellectuals to stop treating Great Britain as the model of excellence to which Australians should strive, writing that Australia should be treated as an entity in its own right.
+However, Clark himself was critical of "dinkum" Australians, albeit from another direction, as he maintained that values such as mateship were mere "comforters" that helped to make life in colonial Australia with its harsh environment more bearable, and failed to provide a means to fundamentally change society.
 Clark stated that he did not know what were the new values that Australian society needed, but that historians had the duty to start such a debate.
 A major problem for Australian historians in the 1940s was that most of the primary sources relating to the colonial period were held in archives in Britain, making research expensive and time-consuming.
 Starting in 1946, Clark together with L.J.
-Pryor collected documentary material relating to the founding of the colony of New South Wales in 1788, the transportation of convicts to the penal colony and the squatter living illegally in the bush with the aim of publishing them to make them more accessible to historians.
+Pryor collected documentary material relating to the founding of the colony of New South Wales in 1788, the transportation of convicts to the penal colony and the squatters living illegally in the bush, with the aim of publishing them to make them more accessible to historians.

 In 1948 Clark was promoted to Senior Lecturer, and was well set for a lifelong career at Melbourne University.
-But as the Cold War set in he began to find the intellectual climate of Melbourne uncomfortable.
+But as the Cold War set in, he began to find the intellectual climate of Melbourne uncomfortable.
 In 1947 F.L.
 Edmunds, a Liberal member of the Victorian Legislative Assembly, launched an attack on "Communist infiltration" of the university, naming Crawford (a largely apolitical liberal) and Jim Cairns, an economics lecturer and a left-wing Labor Party member.
 Clark was not named, but when he went on the radio to defend his colleagues, he was attacked as well.
 Thirty of Clark's students signed a letter affirming that he was a "learned and sincere teacher" of "irreproachable loyalty".
 The Melbourne University branch of the Communist Party said that Clark was "a reactionary" and no friend of theirs.